icerpc/icerpc-csharp/tools/IceRpc.Protobuf.Tools/README.md

 This package includes the `protoc` compiler binaries, and the Protobuf well-known type definitions from the [Google.Protobuf.Tools][google-protobuf-tools] package.

-Google.Protobuf.Tools does not include a `protoc` binary for macos on Apple silicon.
+Google.Protobuf.Tools does not include a `protoc` binary for macOS on Apple silicon.
 As a result, you need to install [Rosetta 2] to build on an Apple silicon Mac computer.

 [default-items]: https://learn.microsoft.com/en-us/dotnet/core/project-sdk/msbuild-props#enabledefaultitems